trufflesuite/ganache-ui/README.md

 On Windows:

 * To build the `appx` make target, ensure you have the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) installed.
+If you have errors during make, ensure the package.json file's `windowsStoreConfig.windowsKit` points to your Windows 10 SDK directory.

 ### License